santiagohervella/dotfiles/README.md

 ## Improvements

+- Obsidian config
+  - Apparently all of this lives in the `.obsidian` directory at the root of your Obsidian vault
 - Cargo + bob for managing nvim versions
 - Maybe make the kdiff3 config symlinking an ansible task rather than doing it in the `.macos.sh` script
 - Caps Lock -> Control could be done through Karabiner instead of System Settings to remove one manual step